 This charge represents the lease termination and exit costs associated with the close of a facility in Irvine, California and the termination of two redundant leases in New York following the relocation of the central laboratory.
 Total costs expected to be incurred in association with these lease termination and exit costs have been accrued.
 Of the total \$1.2 million relates to the central laboratory segment and \$2.1 million to the clinical research segment.
+During the seven months ended December 31, 2005, \$2.4 million of this was used and the excess balance of \$0.9 million was released to the income statement.

-15. Significant Concentrations
+16. Significant Concentrations

-The Company does business with most major international pharmaceutical companies (see note 17).
-As at May 31, 2005 the balance for doubtful debts was \$476,000 (2004: \$355,000).
-During the year ended May 31, 2005 an additional reserve for doubtful debts of \$246,000 was created and \$125,000 was released.
+The Company does business with most major international pharmaceutical companies.
+As at December 31, 2005 the balance for doubtful debts was \$670,000 (May 31, 2005: \$476,000, May 31, 2004: \$355,000).
+During the period ended December 31, 2005 an additional reserve for doubtful debts of \$670,000 was created and \$476,000 was used.

-16. Commitments and Contingencies
+17. Commitments and Contingencies